AdrianaCh87/Access-to-Mental-Healthcare-Exploratory-Analysis/README.md

 ![](images/Figure5_facility_type_years.png)

-The number of HPSAs in counties near the Mexico border is relatively small but it has been increasing with two spikes in the last 4 years
+The number of HPSAs in counties near the Mexico border is relatively small but it has been increasing with two spikes in the last 4 years.

 ![](images/Figure6_facility_near_border_years.png)